daiyyr/the-alchemist/README.md

 ## Security

 * CloudFront automatically mitigates DDoS (Distributed Denial of Service) attacks at the network and application layers.
 * To sleep well at night, a budget alarm is setup.
+When monthly cost or forecast exceed $1, the alarm triggers:
+    - an email
-When monthly cost or forecast exceed $1, the alarm triggers an email and a sns topic pointing to a lambda that removes R53 records away from cloudfront.
-CloudFrontDistribution.DomainName itself is considered confidential.
+    - a sns topic pointing to a lambda that removes R53 records away from cloudfront
+* CloudFrontDistribution.DomainName itself is considered confidential.

 ## Leverage below
 - Github Action